 But it’s a bit of new thing.
 The idea of enabling serving prisoners to create fertilizer from prison waste is not very well known in the UK.
-And when we mention worm farms in prison, many people think we’ve lost our marbles.
+And when we mention prison worm farms in the UK, many people think we’ve lost our marbles.
 We get that.

 The best part is we’re not the first people to be doing this.
 Prisons have been converting waste to fertilizer for years.
 On an industrial level, too.

 We’ve been speaking to a lot of different people about the realities of vermicomposting within prisons.
 One US institution comes up over and over: Washington Correctional Facility at Monroe.
 For years the prisoners themselves innovative food waste composting solutions with almost no overheads.